Ngāpuhi hapū feel rushed about settlement proposals

 Ngāpuhi hapū were left assuming that Te Arawhiti is doing this, because it’s an election year.

-Takahiwai uri Gillie Paki explains how her people came to the hui, to hear Te Arawhiti out but to their surprise:
+Takahiwai uri Gillie Paki explains how his people came to the hui, to hear Te Arawhiti out but to their surprise:

 “They’re [Te Arawhiti] wanting us to volunteer our proposals for the go ahead.
 So most of us sitting in the whare were like, “Holy moly!””